How Mindfulness Can Help When Working from Home

 You’ll also have some useful tools and techniques to help you remain mindful and able to deal with day-to-day stresses, both in your work and home life.

-The Mindfulness for Remote Working course is for individuals who manage teams of remote workers, or for teams from the same company working remotely.
+The Mindful Home Working course is for individuals who manage teams of remote workers, or for teams from the same company working remotely.
 Or for any individual who is remote working e.g. Freelancers, Entrepreneurs, or anyone Self-Employed.

 - Be given reflective questions to help you absorb what you are learning

-- Have weekly offline exercises to do, which will help you deepen your practice.
+- Have weekly short reflective written exercises to do, which will help you deepen your practice

-The individual course is ideal for directors, leaders, entrepreneurs, freelancers, managers and HR managers.
+The individual course is a personalised course and is ideal for directors, leaders, entrepreneurs, freelancers, managers and HR managers.

 Company Group courses – £3,600 (no VAT)